 Scope note: This class comprises recognisable, short texts attached to instances of E24 Physical Human-Made Thing.

 The transcription of the text can be documented in a note by P3 has note: E62 String.
 The alphabet used can be documented by P2 has type: E55 Type.
 This class does not intend to describe the idiosyncratic characteristics of an individual physical embodiment of an inscription, but the underlying prototype.
-The physical embodiment is modelled in the CIDOC CRM as E24 Physical Human-Made Thing.
+The physical embodiment is modelled in the CIDOC CRM as instances of E24 Physical Human-Made Thing.

 The relationship of a physical copy of a book to the text it contains is modelled using E84 Information Carrier.
 P128 carries (is carried by): E33 Linguistic Object.